Ghozti/RPiBotLib/README.md

 # RPiBotLib
 ## Introduction
-> A open-sourced and simple to use LibGDX and Pi4J based library that uses a Raspberry Pi GPIO to be able to control robots or other electronics such as motors or sensors.
+> RPiBotLib is an open-sourced and simple to use LibGDX and Pi4J based library that uses the Raspberry Pi GPIO to be able to control robots or other electronics such as motors or sensors.
 Similarly to the FRC WPILib, the RPIBotLib functions on a time based runtime, as well as a similar user-side programming process.

 ## How To Use It
 ### Pre-Requirements